Learning to Detect Slip through Tactile Estimation of the Contact Force Field and its Entropy: Method

-Here, $h_{\theta}(x)$ represents the probability that the input $x$ belongs to a certain class, $\mathbf{w}$ and $b$ are the weight vector and bias term, respectively, and $h_t(x)$ denotes the prediction of the $t$-th decision tree.
-The function $\text{mode}$ returns the most frequent class label among the $k$ nearest neighbors of $x$.
+In this context, $g(x)$ indicates the likelihood that the input $x$ is associated with a specific class.
+The terms $\mathbf{w}$ and $b$ represent the weight vector and bias in SVM, while $h_t(x)$ denotes the prediction by the $t$-th tree in RF.
+KNN uses $\text{mode}$ to find the most frequent class among $x$'s $k$ nearest neighbors.
+The DT $g(D,A)$ calculates information gain, assessing feature importance.
+In the next section, we will assess these classifiers' accuracy using our extracted features.

-These algorithms were implemented using the sklearn library in Python.
-Grid search was performed during training to optimize the hyperparameters for each classification algorithm.
-The best results were obtained using Logistic Regression with L2 penalty (regularization value of 0.1), KNN classification with nearest neighbor hyperparameter set to 1, and Support Vector Machine Classifier with RBF kernel and regularization parameter of 1.
-Hyperparameter adjustments did not improve the performance of the Random Forest classifier, so the default hyperparameters were used.